Background

 Project content

-Human Papillomavirus (hrHPV) screening represents a less invasive alternative.
-Women self-collect samples using an Evalyn brush in privacy.
+The high-risk types of Human Papillomavirus (hrHPV) are the only known cause of cervical cancer, and hrHPV screening represents a far less invasive alternative to the Pap smear.
+Women self-collect the sample using an Evalyn brush, in privacy — a procedure that is simple to self-administer, with instructions to guide each step.
+Samples are taken in the safe environment offered by Hospital San Miguel, with medical staff directly available if assistance is needed.
 Negative results require no further testing.
 Positive results undergo DNA methylation analysis — levels increase with cervical damage from hrHPV infection, highest in cervical cancer cases.

 Many countries now accept hrHPV screening as standard.
 The U.S. Preventive Services Task Force now recommends hrHPV testing over Pap smears for ages 21-65.

-Beyond clinic patients, La Federación de Mujeres de Sucumbíos (representing approximately 1,500 members) will offer screening.
-All samples process through Hospital San Miguel's laboratory for hrHPV diagnostics and supplementary DNA methylation analysis where positive.
+Beyond clinic patients, La Federación de Mujeres de Sucumbíos — an organisation that has fought for women's rights in the province for over thirty years, representing around 1,500 members — will also offer screening.
+All samples process through Hospital San Miguel's laboratory for hrHPV diagnostics and, in positive cases, supplementary DNA methylation analysis.
+These procedures require laboratory instruments (non-consumables) and kits (consumables); the instruments have an estimated lifespan of ten years.

 Results November 2024

 So far, 800 women have been screened.
-Results are currently being processed.
+The results are being processed and will be published once the full target population has been screened.

 Accountability